-$0.24 EPS Expected for Seres Therapeutics Inc (NASDAQ:MCRB) This Quarter

-Analysts forecast that Seres Therapeutics Inc (NASDAQ:MCRB) will post ($0.24) earnings per share for the current quarter, Zacks Investment Research reports.
-Four analysts have issued estimates for Seres Therapeutics’ earnings, with estimates ranging from ($0.30) to ($0.20).
-Seres Therapeutics posted earnings per share of ($0.23) during the same quarter last year, which suggests a negative year-over-year growth rate of 4.3%.
-The business is expected to report its next earnings results on Tuesday, November 3rd.
+Wall Street analysts expect that Seres Therapeutics Inc (NASDAQ:MCRB) will announce earnings of ($0.24) per share for the current fiscal quarter, according to Zacks.
+Four analysts have provided estimates for Seres Therapeutics’ earnings.
+The lowest EPS estimate is ($0.30) and the highest is ($0.20).
+Seres Therapeutics posted earnings per share of ($0.23) during the same quarter last year, which would indicate a negative year over year growth rate of 4.3%.
+The business is scheduled to report its next earnings results on Tuesday, November 3rd.

-On average, analysts expect that Seres Therapeutics will report full year earnings of ($1.02) per share for the current financial year, with EPS estimates ranging from ($1.11) to ($0.93).
-For the next year, analysts anticipate that the business will post earnings of ($0.25) per share, with EPS estimates ranging from ($1.50) to $4.88.
-Zacks’ EPS calculations are a mean average based on a survey of sell-side research analysts that cover Seres Therapeutics.
+According to Zacks, analysts expect that Seres Therapeutics will report full-year earnings of ($1.02) per share for the current financial year, with EPS estimates ranging from ($1.11) to ($0.93).
+For the next financial year, analysts expect that the firm will post earnings of ($0.25) per share, with EPS estimates ranging from ($1.50) to $4.88.
+Zacks’ EPS calculations are a mean average based on a survey of sell-side research analysts that that provide coverage for Seres Therapeutics.

-Seres Therapeutics (NASDAQ:MCRB) last posted its quarterly earnings results on Tuesday, July 28th.
-The biotechnology company reported ($0.28) earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of ($0.26) by ($0.02).
+Seres Therapeutics (NASDAQ:MCRB) last issued its quarterly earnings results on Tuesday, July 28th.
+The biotechnology company reported ($0.28) earnings per share for the quarter, missing the consensus estimate of ($0.26) by ($0.02).
 The firm had revenue of $6.05 million for the quarter, compared to the consensus estimate of $9.67 million.

-Large investors have recently modified their holdings of the stock.
-Royal Bank of Canada increased its stake in shares of Seres Therapeutics by 227.2% during the 1st quarter.
-Royal Bank of Canada now owns 10,445 shares of the biotechnology company’s stock worth $37,000 after purchasing an additional 7,253 shares during the last quarter.
-Advisor Group Holdings Inc. bought a new stake in Seres Therapeutics in the 1st quarter valued at $38,000.
-BNP Paribas Arbitrage SA boosted its holdings in Seres Therapeutics by 162.4% in the 1st quarter.
-BNP Paribas Arbitrage SA now owns 11,351 shares of the biotechnology company’s stock valued at $41,000 after purchasing an additional 7,025 shares during the period.
-FDx Advisors Inc. bought a new position in shares of Seres Therapeutics during the 2nd quarter worth about $49,000.
-Finally, Bank of America Corp DE lifted its holdings in shares of Seres Therapeutics by 33.7% during the 2nd quarter.
-Bank of America Corp DE now owns 11,203 shares of the biotechnology company’s stock worth $54,000 after acquiring an additional 2,821 shares during the period.
-Institutional investors and hedge funds own 94.42% of the company’s stock.
+Institutional investors have recently made changes to their positions in the business.
+Royal Bank of Canada lifted its holdings in Seres Therapeutics by 227.2% during the 1st quarter.
+Royal Bank of Canada now owns 10,445 shares of the biotechnology company’s stock valued at $37,000 after purchasing an additional 7,253 shares during the last quarter.
+Advisor Group Holdings Inc. acquired a new stake in Seres Therapeutics during the 1st quarter valued at $38,000.
+BNP Paribas Arbitrage SA lifted its holdings in Seres Therapeutics by 162.4% during the 1st quarter.
+BNP Paribas Arbitrage SA now owns 11,351 shares of the biotechnology company’s stock valued at $41,000 after purchasing an additional 7,025 shares during the last quarter.
+FDx Advisors Inc. acquired a new stake in Seres Therapeutics during the 2nd quarter valued at $49,000.
+Finally, Bank of America Corp DE lifted its holdings in Seres Therapeutics by 33.7% during the 2nd quarter.
+Bank of America Corp DE now owns 11,203 shares of the biotechnology company’s stock valued at $54,000 after purchasing an additional 2,821 shares during the last quarter.
+94.42% of the stock is owned by institutional investors and hedge funds.

 Seres Therapeutics, Inc, a microbiome therapeutics platform company, engages in developing biological drugs that are designed to treat disease by restoring the function of a dysbiotic microbiome.
 The company's advanced program is the SER-109, which is in Phase III clinical development for reducing recurrent clostridium difficile infection (CDI).